GrosSacASac/DOM99/documentation/contributing.md

  * add tabindex="0" when data-function="keydown-anyname" is used on something that does not have focus by default (like div), and no tabindex is already set, body does not need it
  * make sure it integrates well with webpack, rollup, ie, "modules": false
  * make it easier to toggle attributes and class names from elements that are injected from template or from lists
+ * https://github.com/bfred-it/select-dom see if that is faster to iterate on every dom element that has data-*